UTheCat/jumpvalley/README.md

 While there are precompiled versions of Jumpvalley for Android, Android support is *experimental* for these reasons:
 - Currently, exporting your game to an Android APK on Godot is itself an experimental feature
-- You'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.
+- Currently, you'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.

 ### For Linux users